 Yes, I realize that is stupid.
 But aren’t most of our aesthetic insecurities pretty ridiculous?

 As you all know, we recently moved from ice-tundra-Vermont to hot-humid-swampy-miserable-South Carolina.
 Okay, miserable is an unfair stretch, I’m actually enjoying my time here thus far.
-But it is HOT and humid (as it should be in the South during the summer), so much so that breathing is hard and sun stroke is immanent.
+But it is HOT and humid (as it should be in the South during the summer), so much so that breathing is hard and sun stroke is imminent.
 Staying cool is no longer a trivial comfort factor, it’s a life or death necessity.
 I suppose that sounds somewhat extreme, but technically speaking, it isn’t far from the truth.
 You HAVE to stay cool or your run will come to an abrupt, painful end.

 It took me about two weeks of sweating my ass off to work up the courage and simultaneously not give a flying $*@% to finally strip off my tank top before strapping on my hydration pack.
 Geoff was mid conversation with a mountain biker in the parking lot, when I came around the corner, ready to run, in nothing but shorts and a sports bra.
 He said something along the lines of “woah, you’re running in a sports bra?” to which I braced myself and defensively (for no reason other than I’ve become accustomed to apologizing for the sight of my stomach) started to spew off explanations.
 Something along the lines of “well there aren’t that many people out here to see me, and it’s really hot, and so and so has the courage to do it and she has stretch marks like me and …”